inmoncorp/fix-udp6-checksum/README.md

 eBPF program to rewrite the UDP-over-IPv6 checksum.
 For use only when you know the checksum is being computed wrong at the source.
+This example is hardcoded for IPFIX only (4739/udp6).

 To build, you will need a system running Docker: